Under attack? Every time my husband and I send out a newsletter we can cut the tension in the room with a knife but is that even worthy of mentioning?

 I opened up to a passage from 2nd Corinthians 7, where Paul begins by saying in verse 8 “if I caused you pain by my letter, I do not regret it.
 Even if I did regret it before — for I do see that that letter did distress you, though only for a short time — now I rejoice not because you were pained, but because the pain led you to turn back to God.”

-These men back then, and women would go out and preach knowing that the crowds would get in fights–riots even.
+These men back then and women would go out and preach knowing that the crowds would get in fights–riots even.
 The police and guards would show up and beat them with rods, stripe their backs and stone them to death.
 Paul saw the 3rd heaven after they stoned him to death.
 This didn’t stop him from preaching.
-Stephen died by stoning while preaching the truth to the people.
+Stephen died by stoning while teaching the truth to the people.
 They placed their fingers in their ears to try and drown out the truth.
-This violence was not happening over a man named Donald Trump.
-This rioting and violence was not over a fleshly man placed in office.
-No, this was over King Jesus/ Yeshua.
-He and His disciples exposed their crooked leadership, turned over their money tables, and spoke parables where the crooked leaders were the main characters.
+This violence was not happening over a man named Obama or Trump.
+No, this was over King Yeshua.
+He and His disciples exposed their crooked leadership, turned over their money tables, and spoke parables where the corrupt leaders were the main characters.

 Paul is not upset that his letter made people mad!
 He was not going to stop preaching the Word if the folks didn’t agree with him.
 He did not stop writing letters, these letters that you and I read — letters birthed from his prison cell.
 He did not cry and say “woe is me.”
 I’ll just quit.
 I’ll quit the assembly and hide in my cell.
 The people are against my message.
 They’ve already stoned me and placed me in stocks–beat me.
 I’ll just give up.’